 At each stage the selection weights were trimmed to avoid a small number of very high or very low weights in the sample; such weights would inflate standard errors, reducing the precision of the survey estimates and causing the weighted sample to be less efficient.
-Less than 1% of the selection weights were trimmed at each stage.
+A small proportion (typically less than 1%) of the selection weights were trimmed at each stage.